chrisbratlien/SplunkLogger/README.md

 # SplunkLogger

+## Modifications by chrisbratlien

+- dotnet 2.0 -> 3.1
+- FireAndForgetUdpLogger

+New to .NET core.
+Just trying to get a Fire and Forget UDP logger.
+This fork will probably get whittled down to just that.

 This is a C# .Net Core 2 ILogger implementation developed by **VTEX** developer [Caldas](https://github.com/Caldas) to send data to Splunk.

 ### Features